 One of the biggest attractions on the square is the Nobel Prize Museum.
 The museum houses exhibitions and puts on programs, lectures and talks all related to Nobel Prize categories such as peace, literature and science.
 You'll also be able to learn more about Alfred Nobel and previous prize winners on a guided tour.
 The museum is also home to a research library.

-The Stortorget Christmas Market is a firm favorite in the month of December.
+The Stortorget Christmas Market is a firm favourite in the month of December.
 This traditional market has a long history stretching back to the Middle Ages, although over the years it has both changed location and gone on hiatuses.
 The market has been held annually at Stortorget ever since 1915.
 It is a popular event which attracts vendors from all over Sweden, who come back year after year to sell their handicrafts, traditional sausages and mulled wine (or glögg as the Swedish variation is known) from the class and comfort of their traditional red wooden stalls.
 The square also boasts a number of restaurants including the distinguished Stortorgskällaren, which occupies a 500-year-old wine cellar.

 The history of Stortorget Square

-The square likely began to take shape toward the end of the 1100s or the beginning of the 1200s, around the time when the city was first settled.
+The square likely began to take shape towards the end of the 1100s or the beginning of the 1200s, around the time when the city was first settled.
 It was initially a market square full of wooden stalls, and in many respects it was the most important place in the city up until the year 1523.
 Besides all the trade that went on, it was also the site of one of the city's most important wells.
-Also on the square was Rådstugan, an old town hall and penitentiary from which laws and decrees were proclaimed.
+Also on the square was Rådstugan, an old town hall and prison from which laws and decrees were proclaimed.

 Residents of the square were among the richest and most powerful in the city.
-All of these factors combined to make the square the city's commercial and financial center until 1682, when a Central Bank Building was erected on Järntorget Square.
+All of these factors combined to make the square the city's commercial and financial centre until 1682, when a Central Bank Building was erected on Järntorget Square.
 The significance of Stortorget Square as a marketplace diminished gradually over time as more and more squares were built and from 1849, only milk was allowed to be sold there.
 Today, the annual Christmas Market recalls a time when the square was the commercial fulcrum of the entire city.
 The square was also the location of the gruesome and infamous Stockholm Bloodbath of 1520.

 Good to know about Stortorget Square